RBVI/chimerax-recipes/box_crossers/box_crossers.md

 # Select residues that cross periodic box faces

 Molecular dynamics simulations using a periodic box will typically have structural elements that cross the periodic box boundaries during the course of the simulation.
 Even simulations that have been "re-imaged" to keep the principal solute from crossing the box boundaries will frequently have other elements, such as solvents or lipids, that cross the box faces.
-When viewing the trajectory such elements will seem to "leap" from one side of the simulation to the other, which may be undesirable distraction in a presentation, web page, or other contexts.
+When viewing the trajectory such elements will seem to "leap" from one side of the simulation to the other, which may be an undesirable distraction in a presentation, web page, or other contexts.

-The Python code below (box_crossers.py) will select residues that cross the periodic boundary during the course of the simulation.
+The Python code below (box_crossers.py) will select residues that cross a periodic boundary during the course of the simulation.
 Once selected they then could be hidden, deleted, or otherwise manipulated, such as further reducing the selection to just solvent (*e.g.* "sel sel & solvent").
 Opening the box_crossers.py code in ChimeraX selects the boundary-crossing residues:

     open box_crossers.py